apache/nuttx-apps/nshlib/README.txt

 ^^^^^^^^^^^^^^^^^^^

 NSH supports options to provide a start up script for NSH.
-In general this capability is enabled with CONFIG_EXAMPLES_NSH_ROMFSETC, but has several other related configuration options as described in the final section of this README.
+In general this capability is enabled with CONFIG_NSH_ROMFSETC, but has several other related configuration options as described in the final section of this README.
 This capability also depends on: